rockfireredmoon/iceee/Doc/SERVER_AND_CLUSTER_CONFIGURATION.md

 `LogConfig.txt`

-Logging is provided by EasyLogging (https://muflihun.github.io/easyloggingpp/).
+Logging is provided by [EasyLogging](https://muflihun.github.io/easyloggingpp/).
 See this site for detailed information on how logging is configured.

 If you are just starting out, there should be no need to change anything in this file.
 All logs by default will go to the *Logs* folder.